 OAKED OR UNOAKED

-Understand that barrels are commonly used to age wine rather than transport it.
-This has dramatically influenced the way in which we taste and associate various varietals.
-The American palate, for instance, has become accustomed to what some may consider over-oaked wines.
-Chardonnay, for example, is often primarily described as either oaked or unoaked.
-The fruit itself becomes secondary.
-What you have at this point, is a ‘market.’
-Give people what they want.
-If wineries know they can sell it based on consumers expectations, they will make it.
-Plain and simple, if people are demanding 100% new oak, winemakers take notice.
-Roger Capitain once told us that oak and wine is like salt and soup.
+Roger Capitain told us once that oak and wine is like salt in soup.
 Too little and the soup’s not right; too much and it’s ruined.
-That’s a lifetime of winemaking experience culled into an adage.
-You don’t have to be the greatest winemaker in the world to understand the basics.
-Wood should support wine, never dominate it.
-The wine itself has to be able to support wood, or it will be overpowered.
-Even with wines that merit oak aging, only a percentage of each harvest should go into new oak.
+That’s a lifetime’s winemaking experience culled into an adage.
+You don’t have to be the greatest winemaker in the world to understand the basics, however.
+No one has ever made a good wine out of a mediocre wine using new oak.
+Wood should support a wine, never dominate it.
+The wine itself, though, has to be able to support wood or it will be overpowered.
+And even in wines that merit oak aging, only a percentage of the harvest should go into new oak.

 GOOD VS. GREAT

 Every vintage is different.
 So it’s difficult, if not impossible, to be systematic.
-In fact, this is where we can separate the ‘good’ from the ‘great’ in winemaking.
-Once producers have their vineyards under control, they can harvest healthy grapes and master fermentations.
-The best of them will tell you their biggest challenge is preserving the freshness of the fruit.
-This is the ‘finesse’ that we are always talking about when tasting wine.
-We feel as though the phrase ‘judicious use of oak’ is high praise for winemakers who get the balance right.
-Balance is a quest that, even for the most gifted winemakers, lasts a lifetime.
+In fact (and this is where we can separate the ‘great’ from the ‘good’ in winemaking) once producers have their vineyards under control, once they can harvest healthy grapes and master fermentations, the best of them will tell you that their biggest challenge is preserving the freshness of the fruit.
+This is the ‘finesse’ that we are always talking about.
+And you can easily blow it in the barrel.
+We use the phrase ‘judicious use of oak’ a lot.
+We feel it is high praise for winemakers who get the balance right.
+And that balance is a quest that, even for the most gifted winemakers, lasts a lifetime.